oracle/oci-go-sdk/README.md

 }
 ```

-- *Making calls*: After successfully creating a client, request can now be made to the service.
+- *Making calls*: After successfully creating a client, requests can now be made to the service.
 Generally all functions associated with an operation
 accept [`context.Context`](https://golang.org/pkg/context/) and a struct that wraps all input parameters.
 The functions then return a response struct
-that contains the desired data, and an error struct that describes the error if an error ocurrs.
+that contains the desired data, and an error struct that describes the error if an error occurs.

 For example:
 ```go